 But words do matter as well.
-As many have pointed out the only ‘offensive’ weapon in the armour of God here described as the sword.
+As many have pointed out, the only ‘offensive’ weapon in the armour of God here is described as the sword.
 This is the Spirit’s sword and is the word of God.

-At the beginning of John’s revelation Jesus is seen as having a double edged sword coming from his moth.
+At the beginning of John’s revelation Jesus is seen as having a double-edged sword coming from his mouth.
 Jesus, the living word, speaks the word of God to his world.

-So we need to be people who go to places ringing God’s peace.
-We need too to be people who speak out God’s word knowing it is powerful to bring about God’s purpose in people’s lives.
+So we need to be people who go to places bringing God’s peace.
+We need, too, to be people who speak out God’s word, knowing it is powerful, to bring about God’s purpose in people’s lives.

 Something to do